USPTO Examiner BEJCEK II ROBERT H - Art Unit 2148

 Executive Summary

-Examiner BEJCEK II, ROBERT H works in Art Unit 2148 and has examined 26 patent applications in our dataset.
-With an allowance rate of 73.1%, this examiner has a below-average tendency to allow applications.
-Applications typically reach final disposition in approximately 51 months.
+Examiner BEJCEK II, ROBERT H works in Art Unit 2148 and has examined 28 patent applications in our dataset.
+With an allowance rate of 64.3%, this examiner allows applications at a lower rate than most examiners at the USPTO.
+Applications typically reach final disposition in approximately 52 months.

 Allowance Patterns

-Examiner BEJCEK II, ROBERT H's allowance rate of 73.1% places them in the 29% percentile among all USPTO examiners.
-This examiner has a below-average tendency to allow applications.
+Examiner BEJCEK II, ROBERT H's allowance rate of 64.3% places them in the 25% percentile among all USPTO examiners.
+This examiner is less likely to allow applications than most examiners at the USPTO.

 Office Action Patterns